 The concept of photogrammetry has been around since the birth of the camera but the term “photogrammetry” as we know it was coined around the 1970s when civil engineers decided to use this concept for geographical surveying.
 Once the technology proved to be a beneficial inspection tool, industries started using photogrammetry for part verification.
 Even though the technology can be utilized with your off the line bread box parts, the real benefits have been seen with large-scale products, 6 ft. and larger.

 Large-scale parts with simple but time-consuming measurements are an ideal use for a photogrammetric tool.
 Photogrammetry inspection has been implemented in many main-stream industries such as Aerospace, Automotive, Manufacturing and Energy and can be as diverse as inspecting sub-assemblies to body in white inspections to final products.

 When not to Use Photogrammetry

-Photogrammetry, as useful as it is, does have its short comings when it comes to inspecting certain parts.
-The first goes without saying, any internal features that are not line of sight are not a good application for Photogrammetry.
+Photogrammetry, as useful as it is, does have its shortcomings when it comes to inspecting certain parts.
+The first goes without saying, any internal features that are not in the line of sight are not a good application for Photogrammetry.
 Additionally, any product with complex geometry and curvilinear forms become an exponential time-consuming inspection.
-The last thing I would recommend avoiding are parts smaller than six feet, even though you can inspect most with photogrammetry the issue lies with applying targets to identifying small features.
+Finally, I would recommend avoiding parts smaller than six feet, even though you can inspect most with photogrammetry the issue lies with applying targets to identifying small features.

-In this new digital age, there exists many types of photogrammetry tools on the market.
-Most are based off DSLR or digital single lens reflex cameras and then software is designed around it.
-The problem with this technology is the complexity that revolves around the camera; focusing, exposure, reflection, a complex operation menu and all the different accessories you need to operate it.
+In this new digital age, there exist many types of photogrammetry tools on the market.
+Most are based off DSLR or digital single lens reflex cameras and then the software is designed around it.
+The problem with this technology is the complexity that revolves around the camera; focusing, exposure, reflection, a complex operation menu, and all the different accessories you need to operate it.

 The engineer’s first problem in any design situation is to discover what the problem really is.